getodk/docs/shared-src/docs-syntax-guide.rst

 .. rst:role:: formstate

-  Specifies the state of the form in :doc:`collect-intro`, which could be one of the following:
+  Specifies the state of the form in :doc:`survey-intro`, which could be one of the following:

   - Blank
   - Finalized